totalgood/pycon-2016-nlp-tutorial/docs/notes/proposal.md

     - `json.dumps` of TFIDF matrices for d3.js matrix visualizations
     - using python to manipulate nested dicts to create json required for interactive d3.js force-directed graphs

-### Workshop (20 min)
+### Workshop: Feature Reduction (20 min)

-Attendees will use the tools provided to process and plot twitter tweets to find more informative clusters and patterns.
+Attendees will use the tools provided simplify the natural language feature set extracted from their twitter feeds.
+They will use scikit-learn to identify more informative clusters and patterns than was possible in the previous workshop.

 ### Supervised Learning (40 min)